sbsbsbsbcccc/NIIT-Project-DIII/individual design document/Task1.md

 + greater than 10000 rows.
 + few odd data.
-+ good for analysis.
++ analysis convenience.

 ### Install Ubuntu 22.04 system and configure static IP

 + installation of ubuntu22.04 on VMware.

++ for remote connection

   + set VMnet8 related configuration on windows control panel.

   + set NAT mode on VMware virtual network editor and set some configurations like ip, gateway, don't use DHCP services .etc.
+  + for more details, see https://blog.csdn.net/m0_54219225/article/details/127170419

   + create a file in `/etc/netplan/` and do some changes, then run `sudo netplan apply` command.